Santa or Satan

 I decided to do some exploration.
 Quite honestly, I didn’t find much other than the pretty much expected, “Santa takes people’s eyes off Jesus” advocates.
 That might be true, but it wasn’t the issue.
 I wanted to see if there was a hidden intention in the creation of the Santa character.
 Then I noticed yet another coincidence.
 When a pope dies, he’s dressed in a Santa-like costume.
 Here are a couple of pictures:

 It seemed that right before our eyes, there may be a symbolic message of gigantic proportion that most people overlook.
 Perhaps something bigger was being conveyed subliminally or passed off like the quick sleight-of-hand of magicians.
-Was he really just the chubby man with lots of elves and flying reindeer?
+Was Santa really just the chubby man with lots of elves and flying reindeer?
+We’re we celebrating a holy day?
+Or was Christmas just another way to strengthen the power of the inner circle and remind the outer circle that they should happily postpone their joy until after death?

 Is Santa in Heaven or Hell?

 It seemed that I’d heard this before.
-As a child, I was presented with a view of god as an old man in the sky.
-The god I saw in photos wore a white robe–not pants, coat, and tie–a costume that distinguished him from the masses.
-He was always old, but he too never died.
-He didn’t have a goddess counterpart–doesn’t seem to need one.
-He deals out rewards and punishments based on his point of view of what is good and evil.
+As a child, I was presented with a view of God as an old man in the sky.
+The God I saw in photos wore a white robe–not pants, coat, and tossle cap–a costume that distinguished him from the masses.
+He was always old, but he never died.
+God didn’t have a goddess counterpart–doesn’t seem to need one.
+He deals out rewards and punishments based on his point of view of whatever he says is good and evil.
 And basically you had to slave away through life to please him and to get those rewards.
-It seemed that many throughout history felt he loved sacrifices of all kinds — animals, food, virgins, hard work or even your very life.
+It seemed that many throughout history felt that God loved sacrifices of all kinds — animals, food, virgins, hard work or even your very life.
 And if anything good came to you, you’d better give him the credit.

 Am I Stuck in an Infinite Loop?

-Again, we have another perspective of god who lives apart from us as our unchallenged superior.
+Again, we have another perspective of god who lives apart from us, as our unchallenged superior.
 We don’t see him much.
 He doesn’t do much of anything except grant our wishes if we are good.
 He makes arbitrary decisions about what is good and what is evil.
 If we fail or suffer, we get the blame since we deserved it; if we succeed; he gets the credit.
 In short, one could present a good case that the old man in the sky is the moody God of Genesis 2.
-And Santa is just some nice, annual reinforcement for a story about how life works that would lose its power if we accidentally forgot about it.
+And Santa is just some nice, annual reinforcement for a story about how life works.
+That story would lose its power if we accidentally forgot about it.
+As I said, God is presented as being immortal.
+Santa is too.
+But there is a strong message that we often overlook.
+Their immortality ends when we quit believing their stupid story.
+That’s how we end all illusions.
+We quit believing the stories that keep them alive.

 The God Complex

 What about the corporate or political elite?
-Would the Rockefeller’s, Morgan’s, or the Carnegie’s have made their fortune without their slave labor, i.e., elves.
+Would the Rockefeller’s, Morgan’s, or the Carnegie’s have made their fortune without their slave labor, i.e., elves?
 How about all those big plantation owners?
 They couldn’t have picked all that cotton alone.
-Giant fortunes were made by getting others to do their work for nothing.
+Notice how Obama killed Bin Laden when he never even left his office.
+We don’t even notice this program.
+If people weren’t brainwashed with the God program, and the Santa program, they wouldn’t take an elf job.
+Giant fortunes have been made by getting others to do their work for nothing.
 It is a simple formula that works every time.
+It’s an old, old formula that started with story.
+Humans gave life to God (the false God), not the other way around.
 And who got the credit?
 We worship these people as great men.
 We teach our children to look up to them.
-Bullshit!!!!
+Then they go off to be elves.

 What about the Queen of England?
 She flaunts her crown with enough jewels to feed a small country for a year while elves kiss her royal ass.
-No one notices the craziness because we are brainwashed with the same stupid story over and over again.
+People should go crazy with emotion when they watch a Royal wedding; instead they think their tears are tears of joy or sweet love.

 What about that Pope?
 He, too, is always old.
 He does die, but is replaced fairly quickly so the role stays filled most of the time.
 He lives apart from the rest of the world in his special city.
 He makes cross dressers look normal with his beautiful robes and red shoes.
-He makes up rules that make no sense, and if you obey them you get rewarded.
+He makes up rules that make no sense, and if you obey them, you are told that you will get rewarded–when you die.
 If you disobey his rules, you must confess to one of his minions.
-He pops out on his balcony once and awhile to adoring crowds and take the credit.
+He pops out on his balcony once and awhile to adoring crowds and takes the credit.
 He reminds us that sacrifice makes us a better person; and if we can do it with a smile, he’ll label us a saint.
 And he is the leader of a bunch of horny men who have been known to behave like animals far more aggressive than reindeer.

 The Superhero Myth

 Over time, this earth God, hero character has become the archetype of the MAN — the leaders in a patriarchal world.
-He is the blueprint of the elite — the corporate CEO, the president, the monarch, the clergy of any church, the doctor, the judge, and in many cases even our own fathers and husbands.
-Over time, the patriarchial uniform changed from the robe to the suit and tie — the MAN now wears the pants.
+He is the blueprint of the elite — the greedy corporate CEO, the president, the monarch, the clergy of any church, the doctor, the judge, and in many cases even our own fathers and husbands.
+Over time, the patriarchial uniform changed from the robe to the suit and tie (or a pantsuit) — the MAN (or woMAN) now wears the pants.

-The MAN avatar became achievable to anyone (even women) who were willing to follow the rules of success such as get the right education, climb the corporate ladder, and kiss the boss’s cheeks instead of your spouse’s and children’s.
+The MAN avatar became achievable to anyone who was willing to follow the rules of success such as get the right education, climb the corporate ladder, and kiss the boss’s cheeks instead of your spouse’s and children’s.
 Once you start to win at the game, you start to recognize that you must keep the game alive.
 You become a gamemaster.

-The MAN doesn’t listen to women or even need them except to cook, take dictation, or clean up.
+The MAN doesn’t listen to people in the feminine role (which has been women for a very long time) or even need them except to cook, take dictation, assemble products, or clean up.
 He makes the rules, which we must obey if we are to get rewards and avoid punishment.
 He lives off the labors of his slaves/elves who get no credit.
 If they suffer gracefully, he might take pity on them and give them early retirement or a Christmas bonus.
 And need I say, he’s really horny.

 Opposames

 David Icke, the controversial conspiracy theorist, coined the brilliant term opposames.
 It refers to things that appear to be opposite but are really the same.
 Opposites are used for creating on planet earth.
 Good and evil devolved as a major perspective shift from the original duality of male and female or yin and yang.
 It is said that good and evil came about after we chose its tree over the tree of life.
 But you and I didn’t make that choice; the elite did.
-Then they blamed the choice on us.
+Then the elite blamed the choice on us.
+It’s another part of the pattern.
+The elite create the problem, then they tell the masses that the problem is just part of life and it sucks.
+Or they blame the problem on the masses.
+Or they call it punishment from an angry God.
+Then they step in as the God-like hero, and fix the problem.

 Male and female in Eden were co-creators and partners.
 Good and evil, on the other hand, are opponents.
-And both good and evil are yang or male in character.
-In other words, the duality moved from male-female co-creation to male-male conflict (which by the way is the esoteric meaning of two men sleeping, or asleep, together).
 When we killed off the goddess by blaming her for eating the apple, we moved from partnership to opposition.
-The patriarchy devalues emotions and intuition.
-It isn’t just women that lose in the deal; men too lose their creativity and the guidance that only emotions can provide.
+The patriarchy devalues emotions.
+It isn’t just women that lose in the deal; men too lose their creativity and the perfect inner guidance that only emotions can provide.
 They lose the ability to love unconditionally because they feel pressured to be heroes, who must spend their life battling evil.

-Over time, power-hungry people came to recognize that if they told a story enough, it would become gospel.
+Over time, power-hungry people came to recognize that if they told a story enough, it would become gospel (which comes from the word God Spell).
 Our robotic minds would take the message, store it in our unconscious hard drive, and then project it into our world making it appear to be the truth.
-People would fight to keep the story alive, especially if they became one of the blessed elite who benefitted from its concepts.
+People would fight to keep the story alive, especially if they became one of the blessed who benefitted from its concepts.
 The masses would come to believe that they had to follow the rules of the MAN obediently.
 The masses would work for others making them rich while forgoing their own dreams.
 They would slave away day-after-day and prove that the rich do get richer and the poor do get poorer.

 The Psychology of Santa and Children